-The energy source is an piezo source, and the storage element is a dual-cell supercapacitor.
+The energy source is a photovoltaic cell, and the storage element is a dual-cell supercapacitor.
 The supercapacitor can be completely depleted during the cold start.

 Moreover, BAL is connected to the dual-cell supercapacitor to compensate for any mismatch between the two cells and in that way protect the supercapacitor.